-Bomb cyclone leaves, but brutal cold is next
+Brutal cold follows after 'bomb cyclone' wallops Northeast

 - At least 17 people have died this week due to severe weather

-(CNN)The good news: the major storm that gripped the East Coast is moving away.
-The bad news: the Northeast is not out of the woods.
+(CNN)The good news: The major storm that gripped the East Coast is moving away.
+The bad news: The Northeast is not out of the woods.

-With wind chill, temperatures could be as low as -15 in New York and -25 in Boston on the weekend, according to CNN Weather.
+With wind chill, temperatures could be as low as minus 15 in New York and 25 below in Boston on the weekend.

-The bomb cyclone heaped plenty of misery across the region, deluging streets in Massachusetts with icy water, dumping more than a foot of snow across eight states and knocking out power for tens of thousands.
+A "bomb cyclone," which occurs when a low-pressure system has a significant, rapid drop in atmospheric pressure, heaped plenty of misery across the region, dumping more than a foot of snow across eight states, knocking out power for tens of thousands and deluging streets in Massachusetts with icy water,

 On Thursday, the tide at Boston Harbor matched its record at 15.1 feet -- previously set during the blizzard of 1978.
 Waves from the sea washed into Boston streets.
-In coastal Massachusetts, stunned residents had to flee their homes as frigid waters poured into their street and engulfed their cars in ice.
+Stunned residents had to flee their homes in coastal Massachusetts as frigid waters poured into their streets and engulfed their cars in ice.

 Latest developments

-• Fast-moving weather: The storm was moving quickly and, fortunately, the center of the system and its highest winds stayed offshore, CNN meteorologist Tom Sater said.
+• Fast-moving weather: The storm was moving quickly, and the center of the system and its highest winds stayed offshore, CNN meteorologist Tom Sater said.

 • Freezing cold: Wind and cold temperatures will be threats on Friday and Saturday.
-Wind chills will be brutal this weekend, with some areas in the Northeast feeling like it is -40.
+Wind chills will be brutal this weekend, with some areas in the Northeast feeling like it is 40 below zero.
 Saturday is expected to be the coldest day.

 • Deadly conditions: At least 17 people have died this week due to severe weather, officials said.
 Six deaths were reported in Wisconsin, four in Texas, three in North Carolina, and one each in Michigan, Missouri, North Dakota and Virginia.